EOxServer/soap-proxy/soap_proxy/test/README.txt

 See CONFIG_SOAPUI for instructions on using soapui with local xsd schema definitions.

 Ensure web access is available.
-(No matter what sopaui seems to load some schemas from the web.
+(No matter what, sopaui seems to load some schemas from the web.
 There may be a way to avoid this, but to discover how remains TBD).
 If you use a proxy to access the web set it up under FIle -> preferences --> Proxy Settings.